samsquire/ideas3/README.md

 Earn money solving implementing unit tests.

-# 68. Web What I Mean
+# 68. Guided browsing - Web What I Mean

+We're often browsing to solve a problem.
+I want to browse with a context in mind.
+Perhaps I'm looking for API examples on how to call an API and want to "pick" a solution online.
+Or I'm browsing to follow a tutorial.

 # 69.